anki-code/xontrib-argcomplete/README.md

 Current version supports Linux/Mac only.

 Files or paths with spaces in names is not supported now and completion will not be activated.
+To solve this we should use `__xonsh__.execer.parser.lexer.split(line)` instead of regexp.
 PRs are welcome!

 ## Development
 * To switch on the debug mode run `$XONTRIB_ARGCOMPLETE_DEBUG = True`.